willh89/Trillo-Project/README.md

 ### Requirements

-You will need to intall [Node.js](https://nodejs.org/en/) to run this.
+You will need to install [Node.js](https://nodejs.org/en/) to run this project.

 Check the documentation to install it on your system.